eltiffster/DHSI2016ArduinoModule/DHSI2016ArduinoNotes.md

 * **Servomotor** or "servo": a servomotor is a type of rotary actuator that receives data that directs its speed and final position.
 This data is typically controlled by some kind of variable resistance, such as a potentiometer or photoresistor.
 * **The Arduino Integrated Development Environment (IDE)**: a special software program designed for you to write sketches that can be loaded onto your Arduino to effect certain behaviours.
 The programming language for Arduino is modelled after Processing (https://processing.org/download/) and based on the C/C++ languages.
 The software has a compiler built into it, which translates the sketch you write into a language understood by the Arduino microcontroller.
 * **Sketch**: the block of code that you write, import, and/or upload to run on the Arduino board.
 This is what shows up in the whit part of the IDE window.
+* **Piezo**: this term can refer to either a sensor or actuator of sound.
+We will mostly use it as an actuator, where it is commonly called a "piezo buzzer" or "piezo sounder."
+When an electric signal passes through a crystal in the piezo, it rapidly expands and contracts at a frequency that we interpret as sound.
+* **Serial Monitor**: a built-in feature of the IDE that is useful for debugging or troubleshooting.
+For example, you can check values from various sensors in real time by printing them to the monitor.

 ## <a name="setup-a"></a> Setup A – Install the IDE